Sarah Andrews (cricketer): Omission and recall for the 2009 World Cup and World Twenty20

 Andrews and the Australians stayed in England for a bilateral series against the hosts, who were the reigning world champions in both ODIs and T20s, after the end of the World Twenty20.
 She took 1/20 from her four overs as Australia upset England in the only T20 by 34 runs.
 She played in all of the five ODIs, taking eight wickets at 17.62 at an economy rate of 4.54 with a best of 4/50 from ten overs in the fourth match.
-She also scored 19 runs at 9.50, including 16 from 36 balls batting at No. 11 in the first match at Chelmsford and delaying the eventual English victory by ??? by ????.
+She also scored 19 runs at 9.50, including 16 from 36 balls batting at No. 11 in the first match at Chelmsford which could not prevent a nine-wicket defeat.

 England won all the ODI matches except the last, which was washed out.
 Andrews played in the one-off Test at County Road in Worcestershire.
 Batting at No. 11, she scored 11 from 14 balls in Australia's 309, before taking 1/32 from an economical display of 20.3 overs to help Australia take a 41-run lead.
 Having caught Lydia Greenway early in the innings, she then bowled the final English batsman Laura Marsh for 38, ending a last-wicket partnership of 59.
 She then made 4 not out as Australia were bowled out for 231 to set the hosts a target of 273 before the match was drawn.
 She took 1/22—dismissing opener Caroline Atkins for a duck—from 13 overs in the second innings, meaning that she had conceded less than two runs per over throughout the match.